Scanbot SDK has been acquired by Apryse! Learn more

 Key features and benefits

-The JavaScript-only library is renowned for its precise documentation and integration tutorials that allow for seamless integration into any website or web application.
+The JavaScript-only library is well-documented, and there are integration tutorials that aid seamless integration into any website or web application.

-QuaggaJS provides basic UI in the form of a bounding box, but doesn’t offer any special scanning features, such as multi-scanning.
+QuaggaJS provides basic scanning functionality as well as a basic UI in the form of a bounding box.
+It doesn’t offer any advanced features, such as multi-scanning.

 Supported barcodes

-QuaggaJS is known for its reliable scanning of 1D barcodes, which is its biggest drawback at the same time.
-The library only supports 1D barcodes, and not the more compact and data-dense 2D barcodes.
-As 2D barcodes are becoming increasingly popular, this is likely to cause issues in the future.
+QuaggaJS is known for its reliable scanning of 1D barcodes (see table below).
+It does not, however, support any of the more compact and data-dense 2D barcodes.
+As 2D barcodes are increasingly popular, this lack is likely to cause issues in the future.

 Limitations

-Despite this, like with other open-source projects, some users report performance issues.
-In certain cases, poor lighting and damaged barcodes seem to pose a challenge to scan accuracy.
-Although the library appears to perform reliably in desktop environments, there have been reports of the scanner breaking on mobile websites, especially with iPhones.
+Nonetheless, as with other open-source projects, some users report performance issues.
+Poor lighting and damaged barcodes, in particular, negatively impact scan accuracy.
+Additionally, though the library appears to perform reliably in desktop environments, there have been reports of the scanner breaking in mobile browsers, especially on iPhones.

 Summary: QuaggaJS